Broker Resources

 • to investigate specific transactions or patterns of transactions for the purpose of detecting unauthorized or illegal activities;

-• to ensure that a Individual’s instructions can be properly verified;
+• to ensure that an Individual’s instructions can be properly verified;

 • to investigate an Individual’s complaints;